Guillaume de Palerme: Analyses

-It is taken as a point of incredulity that a couple suited up in bearskin could so easily trick people into thinking they are true bears, without advance training.
-(Note: That is, in contrast to the Fenimore Cooper's Last of the Mohicans in which the Indian has had much practice imitating wild animals while wearing animal skin.)

 Motifs

 As Laura A. Hibbard (1924) points out, the Guillaume man-wolf seems to follow the formula of the four "Werewolf's Tale" types enumerated by Kittredge, namely the two lais of Bisclavret of Melion, the romance Arthur and Gorlagon and the Irish folktale (Morraha ed.
-Larminie).< (Note: Actually "the four versions of the Werewolf's Tale", the fourth being the Irish märchen of the Sword of Light, found in many variations.)
+Larminie).
+(Note: Actually "the four versions of the Werewolf's Tale", the fourth being the Irish märchen of the Sword of Light, found in many variations.)
 Hibbard argues these parallels to be of a more primitive form than Guillaume.

 Whether the similarities outweigh the differences is a point of contention.
-Three of the paralleling tales share the common plot development where the unfaithful wife prevents the werewolf's own ability to revert back to human by stealing his clothes (Bisclavret), magic ring (Melion) or rod (Gorlagon) is a point of similarity with Guillaume.
+Three of the paralleling tales share the common plot development where the unfaithful wife prevents the werewolf's own ability to revert to human by stealing his clothes (Bisclavret), magic ring (Melion) or rod (Gorlagon) is a point of similarity with Guillaume.
 (Note: Philippe Ménard (1984), quoted with English translation by (Sconduto 2014)) but Philippe Ménard (1984) argues the differences are too many.
 Others feel the list of similitudes are compelling.
 For example, the werewolf of the primitive legend also exhibits the theme of the werewolf's loyalty to the royal house which is shared by Guillaume, alongside several other motifs.
 The werewolf's attack on his wicked stepmother is something else that corresponds to that of the werewolf on his false wife in Bisclavret and Melion, and Guillaume plays the same role as the king, protecting the werewolf after the attack.

 The work is also clearly representative of "Romulus-type" story tale where the wolf fosters a human child.
 This may have developed as a "two-step" formation, a story of an abandoned child rescued by strangers, with the helper animal element added, as Charles W. Dunn argued.